 Having a good understanding of where you are spending and saving, and having a holistic sense of what your lifestyle costs is crucial to your overall retirement planning objectives.
 If you feel overwhelmed by the prospect of saving for retirement, this is the first step that you can take towards getting a handle on your retirement planning.
 And you can do it today.

-This article was updated with 2020 contribution limits on 3/13/2020.
+This article was updated with 2021 contribution limits.
 Disclaimer: The information on this website is for informational purposes only and does not constitute a complete description of our investment services or performance.
 No part of this site nor the links contained therein is a solicitation or offer to sell securities or investment advisory services, except where applicable in states where we are registered, or where an exemption or exclusion from such registration exists.
 Third party data is obtained from sources believed to be reliable.
 However, PCAC cannot guarantee that data’s currency, accuracy, timeliness, completeness or fitness for any particular purpose.
 Certain sections of this commentary may contain forward-looking statements that are based on our reasonable expectations, estimate, projections and assumptions.
 Forward-looking statements are not guarantees of future performance and involve certain risks and uncertainties, which are difficult to predict.
 Past performance is not a guarantee of future return, nor is it necessarily indicative of future performance.
 Keep in mind investing involves risk.
 The value of your investment will fluctuate over time and you may gain or lose money.
+The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
+You should consult a qualified legal or tax professional regarding your specific situation.
+Keep in mind that investing involves risk.
+The value of your investment will fluctuate over time and you may gain or lose money.
+Any reference to the advisory services refers to Personal Capital Advisors Corporation, a subsidiary of Personal Capital.
+Personal Capital Advisors Corporation is an investment adviser registered with the Securities and Exchange Commission (SEC).
+Registration does not imply a certain level of skill or training nor does it imply endorsement by the SEC.